thibaultcoo/police-chase-snake/README.md

 handle_accelerators()
 ```

-*Question 4 and 5:* add non-crossable obstacles to the game
+*Question 4 and 5:* add non-crossable obstacles to the game with complexity increasing with difficulty

 ```python
 build_pattern()